Prehistoric beads in the Philippines: Purpose

-Beads are a great indication of social status and the owner’s wealth in the community.
+Beads are a great indication of social status and the owner's wealth in the community.
 According to Carter, beads are linked to the social, economic, and aesthetic components of the society and culture.
-For example, in the Village of Lubo in Kalinga Province, heirloom beads are passed down for generations and are understood to signify an individuals’ status.
-As Carter implies, heirloom beads are known to be personal adornments, where the attractiveness of the wearer is enhanced.
+For example, in the Village of Lubo in Kalinga Province, heirloom beads are passed down for generations and are understood to signify an individual's status.
+As Carter implies, heirloom beads are personal adornments, where the attractiveness of the wearer is enhanced.
 Additionally, heirloom beads were worn at the time of a funeral, which also indicated the social position of the certain community.
 For instance, the Martin Family from Kiangan, Ifugao, wore contemporary glass and stone beads that were precious and sacred to the family.
 According to Yakal, Ifugao heirloom beads are prestigious goods that were limited to the Ifugao community of wealth; moreover, such beads were solely utilized for ritualistic occasions such as: funerals, weddings, and rice harvest festivals and signified respect.
 Additionally, beads serve as a measure of value and can signify commodities, which also contribute to mediums of exchange because they can be used as money.

 Discovered Locations

 These symbolic beads have been discovered in many different regions within Southeast Asia.
 Some of the locations in which these beads were found are: Central Thailand sites such as Ban Don Tha Phet, a Peninsular Thailand site, Khao Sam Kaeo, Coastal Vietnamese sites of the Sa Huynh culture (Sa Huynh, Giong Ca Vo, Phu Hoa) and, in the Philippines, the Tabon caves in the Palawan island.
-Additionally, beads were encountered in the Manunggul Cave Chamber A in Palawan, an island in the West Philippine Sea nearby to Sulu.
+Additionally, beads were encountered in the Manunggul Cave Chamber A in Palawan, an island in the South China Sea nearby to Sulu.